esarabadani/Azure-Kickstarter/README.md

 You are responsible for orchestrating and implementing this PoC from end to end.
 Together with the team you have decided to split the whole test into separate stages:

 - Challenge 1 - Implement public facing web servers in a highly-available setup
-- Challenge 2 - Set up an application server
-- Challenge 3 - Set up and configure file storage
+- Challenge 2 - Set up and configure file storage on Azure
-- Challenge 4 - Configure backup for your files and servers
+- Challenge 3 - Configure backup for your files and servers
-- Challenge 5 - Enable disaster recovery for your servers and storage
+- Challenge 4 - Enable disaster recovery for your servers and storage
-- Challenge 6 - Expand your web servers' presence to more regions and increase their availability
+- Challenge 5 - Expand your web servers' presence to more regions and increase their availability

 Click on each challenge above and get started.
 There is a hints page available